Governing access in Microsoft 365 groups, Teams, and SharePoint

 |Limit external sharing to specific people.||Limit external sharing to specified security groups|

 |Control guest access to a group, team, or site based on information sensitivity.||Use sensitivity labels to protect content in Microsoft Teams, Microsoft 365 groups, and SharePoint sites|

 |Turn off sharing options.||Limit sharing in Microsoft 365|

 You can manage membership of a group or team dynamically based on some criteria, such as department.
-In this case, members and owners cannot invite people to the team.
-Dynamic groups uses metadata that you define in Azure Active Directory to control who is a member of the group.
+In this case, members and owners can't invite people to the team.
+Dynamic groups use metadata that you define in Microsoft Entra ID to control who is a member of the group.
 Be sure the metadata that you're using is complete and up to date as incorrect metadata can lead to users being left out of groups or incorrect users being added.